ChaitraAnand/tic-tac-toe-/README.md

 # tic-tac-toe-
-game developed using python programming language tkinter used as the user interface
+game developed using python programming language, tkinter used as the user interface